I played a tiny part during a key moment that arbitrarily and slightly

 by convenient collective delusions of human progress.
 They weren't the only ones

 deluded in this way, of course.
-The 20th and 21st centuries have been full of
+The 20th and 21st centuries

-unleashed, uninhibited tech daddies, a fate I managed to turn away from, but whose
+unleashed a torrent of uninhibited tech daddies, a fate I managed to turn away from, but whose

 temptations I felt quite distinctly.
 If one looked at life in a totally selfish light,